SAFETY GUIDE

 PPE for Electricians: What You Need on Site

-Insulated gloves, safety boots, arc flash PPE, voltage-rated tools, eye protection, and head protection.
-This guide covers every piece of PPE an electrician needs, the standards they must meet, and your legal duties under the 2022 Regulations.
+Insulating gloves, safety boots, arc flash PPE, insulated hand tools, eye protection and head protection — the standards each must meet, when each is required, and where the legal duties sit.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians